MichielDerhaeg/build-linux/README.md

 are not confortable using either of those you could always shutdown the VM, mount the image again, and use your favorite text editor on your host machine.

-If you don't use an qwerty keyboard you might have noticed that the VM uses a qwerty layout which is the default, you might want to change it to azerty with ``loadkmap < /usr/share/keymaps/be-latin1.bmap``.
+If you don't use a qwerty keyboard, you might have noticed that the VM uses a qwerty layout as this is the default.
+You might want to change it to azerty with ``loadkmap < /usr/share/keymaps/be-latin1.bmap``.
 You can dump the layout you are using on your host machine with ``busybox dumpkmap > keymap.bmap`` in a virtual console (not in X) and put this on your image instead.

-First, we'll create a script that handles the initialisation of the system itself like mounting filesystems and configuring devices, etc. You could call it ``startup`` and put it in the ``/etc/init.d`` directory (create this first).
+First, we'll create a script that handles the initialisation of the system itself (like mounting filesystems and configuring devices, etc).
+You could call it ``startup`` and put it in the ``/etc/init.d`` directory (create this first).
 Don't forget to ``chmod +x`` this file when you're done.
 ```bash